How to Start a Food Blog.

 There is no right or wrong choice when you are considering a hosted blog or a self-hosted blog.
 It all depends on what your blogging goals are.
 To take total control of your blog with endless customizations, a custom domain, and so many plug-ins to choose from – I highly suggest bypassing the hosted option and head straight for self-hosting.

-I self-hosted my website through Bluehost for 1 year.
+I self-hosted my website through Bluehost in the beginning.
 Bluehost has the cheapest prices around and you can register your domain name for FREE.
 At the time, I paid $6.95 per month to host my site.
 The whole hosting-domain stuff can be quite confusing at first, but Bluehost will be more than happy to walk you through anything.
+I highly, highly recommend them.

 After Bluehost, I switched to Servint for my hosting solution.
 Bluehost is a wonderful option to get started in the self-hosted scene.
 Once I reached 25K+ views per day, I began to notice that readers could not access my website and it was very slow to load.
 That is a good problem!
 I switched to a larger server in 2012.
 Since then, I’ve had to make a switch again due to traffic increases.
 At the end of 2014, I switched to WP Engine who is my current host.